Vnovnick/jourbooks_backend/README.md

 `/book/shelved/all/:user_id` - GET - returns all of a user's shelved (saved) books

-`/book/shelved/:book_id` - GET - returns a specific book that was shelved by the user
+`/book/shelved/:user_book_id` - GET - returns a specific book that was shelved by the user

+`book/shelved/post/:book_id` - POST - saves a journal entry post under a book the user has shelved

+`book/shelved/book_posts/:user_book_id` - GET - retrieves all journal entries corresponding to a book the user has saved